cosmos72/stmx/README.md

 hand-optimized code (not yet included in STMX) show that the maximum possible performance increase is 7-8 times.

+### News, 27th July 2013

-STMX also includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions on CPUs from the list above.
+Since version 1.3.3, STMX also includes [SB-TRANSACTION](sb-transaction), a standalone library that does **not** depend on STMX and provides hardware-only memory transactions on CPUs that support Intel TSX instructions.
 It is a low-level library providing raw access to the new CPU instructions for hardware transactions.
 Its performance reaches the theoretical peak supported by the underlying CPU,